Ozia112/Team-2-FSE-repo/(D)Process/Sprints/Sprint_1.md

 * Organization of work in Git branches:
     * All work will be uploaded to specific department branches before integrating into the main branch for the third delivery

-* Implementation of review rules.
+* Implementation of review rules:
     * All work must be reviewed by another person before final acceptance.

 * Development tools.